BrentBaccala/NPDC/GNS3/README.md

 on the gns3 packages, since otherwise an apt upgrade on my laptop requires both an apt upgrade on my gns3 server *and* restarting the gns3 server, which implies stopping and restarting all of the running VMs.

+**Note**: gns3 uses qemu, which can not run concurrently with VirtualBox.
+If VirtualBox virtual machines are running. gns3 virtual machines will not start, and vice versa.

 ## Setup

 1. gns3 is not in the standard Ubuntu distribution, but the gns3 team maintains an Ubuntu Personal Package Archive (PPA).